-You can help stop potential power line problems before they start.
+You can help us keep the power flowing by remembering to plant the right tree in the right place.
 If you’re thinking about planting trees near a power line, or if you’re wondering whether an existing tree’s location is safe, contact our office at 800-933-7362 and arrange to have us take a look.

 Remember to plant tall, narrow trees at least 30 feet or more from power lines.
 Trees that spread, including maples and oaks, should be planted at least 50 feet from the lines.
 Please follow the guidelines for planting trees around distribution lines.